The submission deadline for the 2018 presentation awards is Tuesday, February 27, by 11:59pm EST. Check out the 2017 winners here.

 One (1) Outstanding Student Presentation in Novel-Topic Research (paper or poster; $200), for research on a topic not traditionally studied in law and psychology; and

 Eligibility Individuals must be current Student Affiliates of the American Psychology-Law Society at the time of submission and award.
 This includes both undergraduate and graduate student affiliates.
-Additionally, all awarded students must attend the 2017 AP-LS Annual Conference and must be presenting a paper or poster accepted for the conference.
+Additionally, all awarded students must attend the 2018 AP-LS Annual Conference.
 In the event that the presenter of a chosen submission is unable to attend the conference, the award will be given to the presentation with the next highest score.

 Application A complete application includes (1) a completed survey, and (2) an electronic version of the presentation to be reviewed.
 The survey can be found at https://goo.gl/forms/Spu7kfs4huelDrj13.
-An electronic version (PPT, PDF, or similar) of your presentation should be submitted to email@example.com with your last name and type of presentation as the subject line (e.g., “Smith_paper” and “Jones_poster”).
+An electronic version (PPT, PDF, or similar) of your presentation should be submitted to firstname.lastname@example.org with your last name and type of presentation as the subject line (e.g., “Smith_paper” and “Jones_poster”).
 If you are submitting a paper presentation, you should also send a video file of your presentation.
-This may be the full video file, or a link to the video file (e.g., Dropbox, Vimeo, or YouTube).* This video should be a recording of you presenting the talk you will give at AP-LS, with length of the recording matching the length of time you will have to speak at the conference.
+This may be the full video file or a link to the video file (e.g., Dropbox, Vimeo, or YouTube).
+This video should be a recording of you presenting the talk you will give at AP-LS, with the length of the recording matching the length of time you will have to speak at the conference.
 Narrated recordings of slides will be accepted, but recordings of the presenter next to the slides are encouraged because presentation style will be included in scoring.
-Paper submissions received without the video will not be eligible for the award.The final deadline for submissions is Sunday March 5, by 11:59pm EST. This deadline was set with the goal of announcing winners before the conference, and thus late or incomplete submissions will not be considered for award.
+Paper submissions received without the video will not be eligible for the award.The final deadline for submissions is Tuesday, February 27, by 11:59pm EST. Late or incomplete submissions will not be considered for award.

-Evaluation This year, reviews will be based solely on the submitted materials.
-All submissions will be reviewed by three (3) AP-LS Student Committee Officers.
-The submitted materials will be reviewed on the following criteria: (1) soundness of theory; (2) accuracy of presentation; (3) innovation; (4) level of interest; and (5) aesthetic appeal.
+Evaluation Reviews will be based solely on the submitted materials.
+All submissions will be reviewed by at least two (2) AP-LS Student Committee Officers.
+The submitted materials will be scored on the following criteria: (1) soundness of theory; (2) accuracy of presentation; (3) innovation; (4) level of interest; and (5) aesthetic appeal.
 Reviews will be based on a four-point rating scale of 0 (Poor), 1 (Fair), 2 (Good), and 3 (Excellent) on each criterion, with a resulting score between 0 and 15 points.